xiangjunn/tp/docs/UserGuide.md

 Word | Explanation
 --------|------------------
-**SoC** | School of Computing, the faculty in NUS that specialises in computer science degree courses.
-**Professors** | Instructors who conduct lectures and teach modules in NUS.
-**Teaching Assistants** | NUS student teachers employed to conduct small classes known as tutorials.
 **Command Line Interface (CLI)** | Text-based application where user interact with the application by **typing in texts/ commands**
 **Command** | A string of words and characters you type to perform an action, each command has its own **Command format**.
 **Command Format** | The structure that a command must abide by for it to be executed.